 Follow the rules, and any money you put into one of these retirement-savings accounts grows absolutely tax free: You won't owe Uncle Sam a dime as you let your savings accumulate, or when you cash out in retirement.
 Plus, an IRA is more flexible than a 401(k) and other retirement plans because you can invest it in almost whatever you want, from stocks and mutual funds to bonds and real estate.

 For those just starting out, the power of this tax shelter may seem a tad obscure, but it can really pay off big.
-If a 25-year-old contributes $5,000 each year until she retires and makes an average annual return of 8% on her investment, she'll have $1.4 million saved by the time she retires at age 65.
+If a 25-year-old contributes $5,000 each year until she retires and makes an average annual return of 8% on her investment, she'll have over $1.6 million saved by the time she retires at age 67.
 And the money is all hers — she won't have to give the IRS a cent of it if she waits until retirement to withdraw the earnings.

 As with any government gift, the Roth IRA comes with a few strings attached.
 First, you can contribute to a Roth only if you have earned income from a job.
-Say you're in school, you're not working and you have a little extra money left over from your student loan or your parents gave you money.
+Say you're in school, you're not working, and you have a little extra money left over from your student loan or your parents gave you money.
 You cannot put it in a Roth.
 Also, you cannot save more than you made.
-So if you worked a summer job and made only $3,000, the most you could contribute to a Roth would be $3,000.
+So, if you worked a summer job and made only $3,000, the most you could contribute to a Roth would be $3,000.

-If the savings power, flexibility and tax-free status aren't enough to persuade you of the Roth's virtues, Uncle Sam throws in a few extra perks, making the Roth an indispensable tool in a young adult's financial life.
+If the savings power, flexibility, and tax-free status aren't enough to persuade you of the Roth's virtues, Uncle Sam throws in a few extra perks, making the Roth an indispensable tool in a young adult's financial life.

 You can take money out in a pinch.
 Although the purpose of a Roth is to save for retirement, and your money can grow only if you leave it in the account, you can withdraw your contributions at any time, tax free and without penalty.
-Of course, it's best to leave your money in the account so you can earn more money, and you really should have a separate emergency savings account on standby, but it's nice to know the Roth is there for you if you need it.
+Of course, it's best to leave your money in the account so you can earn more money, and you really should have a separate emergency fund on standby, but it's nice to know the Roth is there for you if you need it.

 You can tap your Roth to buy your first home.
 As noted, you can always withdraw contributions tax- and penalty-free for any purpose.
 And, if you tap your Roth for a first-home purchase, in addition to using your contributions for the down payment, you can also withdraw up to $10,000 of earnings tax- and penalty-free if the account has been open for at least five years.
 Even if you fail the five-year test, the withdrawal will still be penalty-free, but you will have to pay tax on the withdrawn earnings.
 That $10,000 limit is per person, so couples could withdraw up to $20,000 of earnings if they each have a Roth.

-You can use it to save for Junior's education.
+You can use it to save for a child’s education.
 Many new parents don't know whether to save for retirement or the baby's college tuition.
 Hands down, retirement wins.
 There are lots of ways to borrow to finance a college education; for retirement, not so much.
 But starting a Roth is a great way to cover both bases, just in case.
 Focus on your retirement now, saving as much into a Roth as you can.
 And as your finances allow, consider opening a specific college-savings account for the new baby — say, a Coverdell or 529 plan.
 Then, when the day comes for Junior to head off to school, you can assess whether you can afford to — or need to — sacrifice some of your retirement dollars to make it happen.

 You can, of course, take out your contributions at any time to help pay the bill.
 If you dip into earnings before age 59½ (or before the account has been open for five years), you'll owe taxes — but you don't have to pay the 10% early-withdrawal penalty if you use the money for college.
 The Roth shouldn't be used as the sole savings vehicle for higher education, but it's nice to know you can use it if you need it.